Architecture of Fez: Royal Palaces

 As a former capital, the city contains several royal palaces as well.
 A large area of Fes el-Jdid is taken up by the 80-hectare Royal Palace, or Dar al-Makhzen, whose new ornate gates (built in 1969–71) are renowned but whose grounds are not open to the public as they are still used by the King of Morocco when visiting the city.
-Dar Batha is a former palace completed by the Alaouite Sultan Moulay Abdelaziz (ruled 1894–1908) and turned into a museum in 1915 with around 6,000 pieces.
+Dar Batha is a former palace completed by the Alawi sultan Moulay Abdelaziz (ruled 1894–1908) and turned into a museum in 1915 with around 6,000 pieces.
+The adjacent Dar el-Beida palace to the west was also part of the same complex, but remains a royal residence.

 Gardens

-The Jnane Sbile Garden was created as a royal park and garden in the 19th century by Sultan Moulay Hassan I (ruled 1873–1894) between Fes el-Jdid and Fes el-Bali.
+The Jnane Sbil Gardens were created as a royal park and garden in the 19th century by Sultan Moulay Hassan I (ruled 1873–1894) between Fes el-Jdid and Fes el-Bali.
 Today it is the oldest garden of Fes.
 Many bourgeois and aristocratic mansions were also accompanied by private gardens, especially in the southwestern part of Fes el-Bali, an area once known as al-'Uyun.
 Other gardens also exist within the grounds of the historic royal palaces of the city, such as the Agdal and Lalla Mina Gardens in the Dar al-Makhzen or the gardens of the Dar el-Beida (originally attached to Dar Batha).
 In the late 13th century the Marinid sultans created the vast royal garden of al-Mosara, which covered a vast area north of Fes el-Jdid, but these disappeared in the centuries after the fall of the Marinids.